About the Arboretum

 Our Future

-Because the Arboretum is younger than many of the nationās botanic gardens and arboreta, there is still considerable room for growth and development of the gardens as well as its research and education efforts.
-The Arboretum is now completing an update of its 2001 Master Plan for the development of the remaining undeveloped spaces at the Arboretum.
-The Master Plan also provides for an extension of the tram path to encompass the entire area.
+Because the Arboretum is younger than many of the nation’s botanic gardens and arboreta, there is still considerable room for growth and development of the gardens as well as its research and education efforts.
+The Arboretum has plans to conduct Master Planning efforts in 2027 to visualize the Arboretum’s future growth opportunities.

 Our Story